rfay/hobobiker.com/sites/all/modules/tag1update/README.txt

   rename from "tag1update-1.0" to "tag1update".

 2. Enable the module.
-  Visit admin/build/modules and enable the 'Tag1 Consulting Drupal 6 update status' module.
+  Visit 'Administer › Site building › Modules' at admin/build/modules and enable the 'Tag1 Consulting Drupal 6 update status' module.

 3. Configure the module.
+  Visit 'Administer › Site configuration › Tag1 Consulting Drupal 6 udpates' at
-  Visit admin/settings/tag1updates and enter the following information, if not already there:
+  admin/settings/tag1updates and enter the following information, if not already
+  there:
     Reporting URL: https://updates.tag1consulting.com/entity/d6lts_site
     Token: {{enter the token provided by Tag1 Consulting}}
   Click 'Save configuration'.